 The first tattoo took place in 1950 and had roughly 6000 spectators, now 220,000 spectate the tattoo every year with over 30% coming from abroad to watch the performances from military bands and displays from all over the world.
 48 different countries have had performers in the tattoo which gives it much more than just a Scottish feel.
-Tickets are always in high demand so best to book as early as possible, you can find tickets and more information here.
+Tickets are always in high demand so best to book as early as possible.

 Our very own Timberbush Tours bus at the tattoo!

 This year is the 70th anniversary of the Fringe, the world’s biggest arts festival.
 Last year, 3,269 different shows had 50,266 performances take place in 294 venues across Edinburgh.
 T